LuisZhou/little-panda-golang/README.md

 + msg route to which is decided by application. you can choose a agent itself.
 Agent has much definition, such as r/w agent, and application agent;
 + new agent func should be configure to gate, and pass it to server. the Agent should implement agent(in gate interface);
++ need another server which is used to cluster.